 Instead of sending another online stream out, we produce an LP with the new pieces of this program.

 The central work of this Polish-Swiss program in co-production with “Culturescapes 2019 – Poland” is the concerto “Con Clavi III” by Ryszard Gabryś for harpsichord, double bass and ensemble, created for this occasion.
-This world premiere will be framed by two works by Polish composers Bolesław Szabelski and Paweł Szymański.
-We create a Swiss reference with a quintet for piano with winds and strings by the Polish-Swiss composer Constantin Regamey, whose unjustly almost forgotten music opens the program.
+This world premiere is framed by two works by Polish composers Bolesław Szabelski and Paweł Szymański.
+The EPhB creates a Swiss reference with a quintet for piano with winds and strings by the Polish-Swiss composer Constantin Regamey, whose unjustly almost forgotten music opens the program.
 The musical realization of a graphic composition by the Polish-Israeli composer, musicologist, graphic artist and painter Roman Haubenstock-Ramati closes the evening.

 This concert is a tribute Rudolf Kelterborn.
 He was director of the Basel Music Academy from 1983 to 1994.
 His composition class included the two younger Basel composers in this program.
 We have enjoyed a creative collaboration with all three composers for many years.
 In the new composition “Encore” Kelterborn sets texts by Georg Rudolf Weckerlin, Georg Trakl, Erika Burkart and Johann Wolfgang Goethe as well as Japanese haikus to music.
 The cycle is dedicated to “Jürg Henneberger – in gratitude”.